wizards-of-lua/wizards-of-lua/docs/spellbooklibrary.md

 ---
 *To interact with the Minecraft world, a spell can make use of a special application programming interface (API).
-This api is documentend by a bunch of small books which are collected inside this Spell Book Library.*
+This API is documentend by a bunch of small books which are collected inside this Spell Book Library.*

 The Wizards of Lua use magic words as ingredients to craft powerful spells.